-Odyssey House’s free Community Services provide treatment, counselling, education, and aftercare support to those who have been affected by alcohol and other drugs.
-We are providing our programs and services through telephone counselling and online groups during this time.
-Please call 1800 397 739 or email email@example.com
+Odyssey House’s free Community Programs provide treatment, counselling, education, and aftercare support to those who have been affected by alcohol and other drugs.

-Odyssey House NSW Community Services offers Bringing Up Great Kids support groups.
+Our Community Programs team offers Bringing Up Great Kids support groups.
 These groups are designed to assist parents recovering from alcohol and/or drug issues by providing positive parenting education.
 Participants will increase skills to become more reflective in their parenting approach, as the group supports caring and nurturing relationships between parents and children.

 Bringing Up Great Kids